-P/PN CMs through Community Care and BHSSBC outreach and engage pregnant members and members identified post-delivery who have an identified behavioral health need and assist them with linkages and coordination.
-For those members who do not have behavioral health needs, the P/PN CMs coordinate with the Physical Health MCO (PH MCO) Maternal Health and Prenatal Health Programs to transfer the member for ongoing services and support.
-The P/PN CM does not duplicate efforts with the PH MCO to avoid confusion for the member and ensure the most efficient use of services.
+As part of the Community Based Care Management initiative, Community Care developed a Pre/Post Natal Care Management (P/PN CM) program in 2021 to enhance support for pregnant and post-delivery members.
+In Bedford and Somerset counties, 1 P/PN CM was assigned for each county.
+P/PN CMs through Community Care and BHSSBC outreach and engage pregnant members and members identified postdelivery who have an identified behavioral health need and assist them with linkages and coordination.
+For those members who do not have behavioral health needs, the P/PN CMs coordinate with the Physical Health MCO Maternal Health and Prenatal Health Programs to transfer the member for ongoing services and support.
+The P/PN CM does not duplicate efforts with the PH MCO to avoid confusion for the member and ensures the most efficient use of services.